 Geothermal Heat Pump: $250 or 5.60% interest rate for a loan

-There are a number of advantages of home solar energy.
-You can raise your property values, qualify for tax benefits, and reduce emissions.
+There are many benefits to home solar energy.
+You can save money, raise your property values, and reduce emissions.
 With the right storage equipment, solar panels can also provide you with further energy independence and offer some protection from power outages.

 Generally speaking, your energy bills will significantly decrease after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Laurinburg, the average amount someone can save is $1,350 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.

-Your recommended maintenance will vary based on the type of solar panels you have.
-At a minimum, you should clean and inspect each panel once per season.
+The specific required maintenance steps will vary based on the type of solar panels you have.
+At a minimum, you should clean and inspect each panel four times a year.
 Your solar energy company might offer comprehensive plans where they'll do the maintenance on your behalf.